 Apprenticeship standards, and their assessment plans, are each designed by a group of at least 10 employers, including at least two companies smaller than 50 staff.
-Approval to develop a particular standard and to publish a standard and assessment plan once developed is currently given by government.
+Approval to develop a particular standard, and to publish a standard and assessment plan once developed, is currently given by government.

 - May 2017: Employers affected will begin making levy payments on a monthly basis.
 New funding bands will become effective.

 - June 2017: Levy-paying employers will be able to create an account on the apprenticeship service to manage their levy funds.